robertluo/lean-schema/README.md

 # lean-schema

-a small library for compact schema of datomic
+A small library for compact schema of datomic.